LiberTEM/LiberTEM/docs/source/udf/advanced.rst

 ~~~~~~~~~~~~~~~~~~

 The :class:`libertem_blobfinder.udf.correlation.SparseCorrelationUDF` uses
-:meth:`~libertem.udf.UDFTileMixin.process_tile` to implement a custom version of
+:meth:`~libertem.udf.base.UDFTileMixin.process_tile` to implement a custom version of
 a :class:`~libertem.udf.masks.ApplyMasksUDF` that works on log-scaled data.
 The
 mask stack is stored in a :class:`libertem.common.container.MaskContainer` as part of
 the task data.
 Note how the :code:`self.meta.slice` property of type
-:class:`~libertem.common.Slice` is used to extract the region from the mask
+:class:`~libertem.common.slice.Slice` is used to extract the region from the mask
 stack that matches the tile using the facilities of a
 :class:`~libertem.common.container.MaskContainer`.
 After reshaping, transposing and log
 scaling the tile data into the right memory layout, the mask stack is applied to